martinvonz/jj/docs/templates.md

 * `tags: String`
 * `git_refs: String`
 * `git_head: String`
-* `divergent: Boolean`: True if the change id corresponds to multiple visible commits.
+* `divergent: Boolean`: True if the commit's change id corresponds to multiple visible commits.
 * `hidden: Boolean`: True if the commit is not visible (a.k.a. abandoned).
 * `conflict: Boolean`: True if the commit contains merge conflicts.
 * `empty: Boolean`: True if the commit modifies no files.